Princess Christina of the Netherlands

 • Bernardo Federico Tomas Guillermo (born 1977), married Eva Prinz-Valdes, had one son and one daughter

-• Nicolás Daniel Mauricio Guillermo (born 1979)
+• Nicolás Daniel Mauricio Guillermo (born 1979), has two children with Leah-Michelle Pilon

-• Juliana Edina Antonia Guillermo (born 1981)
+• Juliana Edina Antonia Guillermo (born 1981), has three children with Tao Bodhi

 Christina and her husband divorced in 1996, and she moved with her children to New York.
-She later lived in Rome and also had a home in The Hague in the Netherlands.
+She later lived in Rome and had a home in The Hague in the Netherlands.
 Her marital home, Villa Eikenhorst, later became the home of the future King Willem-Alexander and his family.

 In June 2018 it was announced that Princess Christina was suffering from bone cancer.
 Princess Christina died at Noordeinde Palace in The Hague, the Netherlands on August 16, 2019, at the age of 72 from bone cancer.
 Princess Christina’s remains were taken to Fagel’s Garden Pavilion on the grounds of Noordeinde Palace, where close friends and family paid their last respects.
 The cremation was held in private.